WNLO

 WNLO (channel 23) is a television station in Buffalo, New York, United States, serving as the local outlet for The CW.
-It is owned and operated by network majority owner Nexstar Media Group alongside CBS affiliate WIVB-TV (channel 4).
+It is owned by Nexstar Media Group alongside CBS affiliate WIVB-TV (channel 4); Nexstar's Tegna subsidiary owns NBC affiliate WGRZ (channel 2).
 WNLO and WIVB-TV share studios on Elmwood Avenue in North Buffalo; through a channel sharing agreement, the two stations transmit using WNLO's spectrum from a tower in Colden, New York.